mlr-org/mlr3multioutput/README.md

 |---|---|---|
 | [multiout.featureless]()   | A featureless learner based on ("regr."|"classif").featureless | --  |

+## Long-term Goals

+- Implement sub-class "Multilabel".
+This should cover almost all aspects of multi-label modelling.

 ## Resources

 * There is a [book](https://mlr3book.mlr-org.com/) on `mlr3` and its ecosystem, but it is still unfinished.